Cloak: Transitioning States on Legacy Blockchains Using Secure and Publicly Verifiable Off-Chain Multi-Party Computation: overview

-This section presents the overview of \codename, a novel MPT-enabled confidential smart contract framework.
-We first model the architecture of \codename, then introduce the workflow of \codename, which helps users develop, deploy and send MPT.
+This section presents an overview of \codename, a novel \acrshort{mpt}-enabled confidential smart contract framework.
+We first model the architecture of \codename, and then introduce the workflow of \codename, as well as our adversary model.
+Finally, we introduce our security goals and design challenges.